Last Updated on August 13th, 2020

 Benzoic acid has been used to treat skin infections since the 1890’s, when it was popularized as Whitfield’s ointment.
 Oxygen is toxic to some kinds of bacteria—although it is not especially toxic to acne bacteria.
 Benzoyl peroxide, incidentally, is poisonous to cats, so don’t let kitty lick your face if you have used benzoyl peroxide.

 Benzoyl peroxide does not deliver a knockout blow to acne bacteria, but about 99% of bacteria die without reproducing themselves over a 48-hour period.

-The oxygen released by benzoyl peroxide forms toxic free radicals of oxygen.
+The oxygen released by benzoyl peroxide forms toxic free radicals of oxygen, which kill the P. acnes bacteria since it cannot live in an oxygen-rich environment that is provided by benzoyl peroxide.
 Human skin has repair mechanisms that make it immune to these free radicals of oxygen.
 Acne bacteria have not quite as many repair mechanisms to help them maintain cellular integrity even when oxygen “burns” their cell membranes.
 One of the ways that benzoyl peroxide fights acne infection is by irritating acne bacteria and forcing them to spend energy in maintaining the integrity of their outer membranes.
 Since bacteria have a very short life span, any drain on their nutritional resources makes them more vulnerable to the human immune system, which is constantly releasing inflammatory hormones to dissolve them.

 Some pharmaceutical companies have started using microsphere technology to make smaller amounts of benzoyl peroxide equally effective for killing acne bacteria, with fewer side effects.
 Microspheres are made by mixing benzoyl peroxide, ethanol (the kind of alcohol in alcoholic beverages), a chemical called triethyl citrate, and a polymer used that can also be used to make plastics.